 Portwenn is located on Cornwall’s breath-taking North Atlantic coast.

 Sadly, Doc Martin’s Aunt Joan died in 2011, but now his other Aunt, Ruth, lives in the village.
 A key story in Portwenn over recent years has been Doc Martin’s on-off relationship with Louisa Glasson, former headteacher of the village primary school.
 They were engaged back in October 2007, but sadly the wedding was called off at the last minute.
-Then, in 2009, Louisa gave birth to their child James-Henry.
-After he was kidnapped by Mrs Tishell, Doc Martin and Louisa reconciled, and in September 2019 they finally married.
+Then, in 2009, Louisa gave birth to their son James-Henry.
+After the child was kidnapped by Mrs Tishell, Doc Martin and Louisa reconciled, and in September 2019 they finally married.
 Mrs Tishell is one of the long standing residents of Portwenn; she is manager of the Pharmacy, and recognisable for always wearing a neck-brace.

 Another key figure in the village is the policeman, which was PC Mark Mylow, until he was replaced by PC Joe Penhale in 2007.
 PC Penhale is known for being somewhat simple-minded, but he has a good heart.
 Word of warning; look out for Bert Large, who now runs the Crab & Lobster pub with his son Al. Bert normally has a scheme on the go, although thankfully his son is usually around to save the day.
 Happily, Al Large recently married local-girl Morwenna, who is also Doc Martin’s receptionist.
 The latest news is that Louisa is expecting a second child, but now Doc Martin’s career is in jeopardy.

 Portwenn is set in a designated area of outstanding natural beauty, on Cornwall’s north Atlantic Coast.
 It is one of the most isolated villages in Britain, famed for its beautiful setting.
-The best way to enjoy stunning views is with a walk along the coastal path or up on the clifftops.
+The best way to enjoy the stunning views is with a walk along the coastal path and up on the clifftops.
 Absorb the fresh ocean air and gaze out over the Atlantic.
 Within Portwenn, take a stroll along the quaint streets; and cut through the very narrow ‘Squeezy-belly-alley’ to get through to the old village.

 The heart of the Portwenn is the harbour, known locally as the Platt, which is set in the centre of the village.
 From here, take a few steps forward to be on the beach, where you can enjoy the sun and watch the fishing boats arrive home.
 You can also visit the lifeboat station, run by volunteers and first established in 1869.
 Opposite the lifeboat station is Port Isaac Fisherman, where you can pick up the latest catch, with Portwenn especially known for crab; Doc Martin’s favourite.